ManifoldRG/.github/profile/README.md

 ## Current Projects
 - [NEKO 🐈](https://github.com/ManifoldRG/NEKO), an open source effort to build a massive generalist model capable of performing dozens of tasks across image, text, and control modalities.
-- [AgentForge ⚒️](https://github.com/ManifoldRG/AgentForge) aims to build generic tools and models to rapidly build Intelligent Agents.
+- [AgentForge ⚒️](https://github.com/ManifoldRG/AgentForge) aims to build generic tools and models to rapidly build Intelligent Agents capable of digital tool use.

 ## Contributing
 The best way to get plugged in and contribute to the research and development happening at Manifold is to: